GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ![Simple Example](simple-example.png)

+Hideous!
 Much of the XML should be self-explanatory but let's cover a few less-obvious points.

 * `BackColor` is applied on top of any materials.
+If it was "Red", the resulting shader color is then multiplied by red.

 * The astute reader may note the `;` hanging out in front of the `Background` attribute.
-For better or worse TGUI's XML reflects its history, a problem you run into when your code is over a decade old ([\*3](#note-id-3)).
+For better or worse TGUI's XML reflects its history ([\*3](#note-id-3)).
 The semicolon denotes a material file. `Background="plain texture.png"` would specify a texture directly.
-A "material" is simply a texture and shader with values for uniforms.
-Materials came much later.
-Very recently, in fact.
+We'll see a material soon.

 * `Anchor` is a note to the layout and flow code.
 It determines the initial position of the dialog.
 "Center" simply means it is laid out in the middle of its parent.
 Other options are "TopLeft", "Top", "TopRight", etc.